 My Music.
 My Story. is one of Classical Music Indy’s initiatives to feature music, musicians, and music lovers in a fun way.
-Christina Summers, from Christel House Academy, has a background in theater and education.
-Read below to hear Christina’s thoughts on how music affects her life, the importance of arts in education, and why students should have opportunities to be creative.
+This week we spoke with Marianne Chalmers-Talkovski, a licensed acupuncturist, about the importance of music in her life and in her work.

 Program Type: Engagement

 It’s not fake news, it’s very real.
 This Month in Classical Music History is a series dedicated to finding stories of the good, the bad, and the downright weird.
-In this article, read about a Beethoven historian who blatantly made things up, the NY Phil’s Young People’s Concerts under Leonard Bernstein, and a scandalous dance scene from an opera that was so seductive, all subsequent performances were cancelled.
+For December read about Handel fighting his best friend in a duel, an atonal composer thought to be a Nazi sympathizer, and one of Indiana’s own Jazz legends.

 The F. Bruce Peck Jr. Music Library at Classical Music Indy contains a wealth of classical recordings, many what you would expect – Beethoven, Bach, Brahms.
 We are also thrilled to house a number of albums that feature works by outstanding women composers like Clara Schumann, Nadia Boulanger, Valerie Coleman, and Jennifer Higdon.
 See what music is in our library and why we love it!